Hear candid conversations between people conquering cancer – patients, their family and friends, and doctors and researchers working to help us all.

 A Struggle and an Honor

-“Well child checks are more fun,” says Dr. Applebaum, a pediatric oncologist.
+“Well child checks are more fun,” says Dr. Applebaum, a pediatric oncologist at University of Chicago Medicine.
 “We deal with life and death.
 It’s a struggle, but it’s an honor.”

 Though Dr. Applebaum notes the hopeful advances in some areas of childhood cancer, it’s the long and painful process of treating neuroblastoma fueling the hours he spends in the lab.